IAMXID/did-method-iamx/README.md

 ## 3.6.1 Registration

-Registrationn DID will write the initial IAMX DID document on the blockchain ledger.
+Registration DID will write the initial IAMX DID document on the blockchain ledger.
-Within the metadata of the DID document a **registered** property is added.
+Within the metadata of the DID document, a **registered** property is added.

 ```json
 {